Emmanue1-hub/test/README.md

 > _[Full YouTube video example - BomberCat Detect Tags](https://www.youtube.com/watch?v=2OUWNkKN-Vg&t)_

+1. Upload the firmware.
+2. Open the Serial monitor.
+3. Plug the NFC antenna to the BomberCat (as shown in the video).
+4. Get an NFC card closer to the antenna.
+5. Its informations should be seen in the Serial monitor.

 * **Mode 2**: BomberCat will emulate the NFC card, allowing you to use it as if it were the real one.

 This 2nd mode is only accessible using the Wifi Web Server example.